 - human rights standards

 - standards for sexual education in Europe

-- fundamental decree of sexual education
+- and national standards such as fundamental decree of sexual education in Austria

 The standards for sexual education in Europe that our professional understanding of sexual education is based upon were published by the WHO in collaboration with the Federal Centre for Health Education in Germany.
 This concept is directed toward policy makers, educational institutions, health services and other experts.